College Suicide Prevention Guide

 - Withdrawal from family and friends

-- Communicating a desire/plan to die by suicide
+- Expressing a desire or plan to die by suicide

-- Giving away belongings/items of special meaning or significance
+- Giving away belongings of special meaning or significance

 - Obtaining a weapon or other means of lethal self-harm

 - Loss of interest in people, things, places, and activities

 - Feeling suddenly happier or at peace (may be due to coming to terms with the decision to end their life)